 I believe countries are moving forward with new technologies too fast and too carelessly on their own agendas thereby placing the future at risk.
 This is seen for example by the presence of global climate change, which may largely be a result of carbon emissions from human technology.
 While countries distance each other by making their own economic interests and beliefs their priority, it is a time when they should instead be aligning themselves on the same page to deal with the complex changes due to our technologies.
 I propose that only through integrating their efforts and moving in the direction of globalization, or at least finding some all encompassing Universal Philosophy that countries can agree on regarding how the human species behaves, will they be able to improve the chances of survival for Life and Earth.
-I believe the incorporation of such a set of guidelines or philosophy is possible even withstanding the many differences countries and regions have regarding economic interests and belief systems.
+I believe the incorporation of such a set of guidelines or philosophy is possible even withstanding the many differences that countries and cultures have regarding economic interests and belief systems.

 It will be especially important that the leaders of the most influential countries impacting the planet take a significant role in implementing this change.
 For a start this would include some of the greater economic powers like Russia, China, the U.S.A., and Canada.
 One might suggest this is a task for the United Nations and idealistically this may be true but realistically economic power in a large part rules our lives and the planet.
 Hence the support of the economic powers is required for the necessary changes to occur.